Non-Owner Car Insurance in Texas

 Gather your driver’s license details and be prepared to discuss your driving history.
 Tell the insurer you need non-owner coverage and mention SR-22 requirements immediately if you have them.
 Choose your liability limits, then ask whether the policy can include PIP if that matters to you.

-Get at least three quotes.
-Prices can vary dramatically between insurers for the same limits.
-Once you choose a policy, proof of coverage can typically be issued quickly, and if you need an SR-22, the insurer can usually file it as part of the setup.
+Get at least three quotes using the same liability limits.
+Prices can vary substantially between insurers for similar coverage.
+Once you choose a policy, ask when coverage becomes effective and when proof of coverage will be issued.
+If you need an SR-22, confirm that the insurer will file it with Texas DPS and ask when the filing will be transmitted.

 Additional Tips for Purchasing Non-Owner Coverage